Uploading a Blueprint

 Uploading a Blueprint using the Cloudify Management Console

-- On the Local Blueprints page click Upload button.
+- On the Blueprints page click Upload button and choose Upload a blueprint package option.

 - Enter an unique name for the blueprint.